latortuga71/Phrack-40th-Anniversary-CTF-Challenge-Solution/README.md

 From there we should be able to read that kernel buffer into an address we control using the read ioctl
 <img width="666" height="473" alt="image" src="https://github.com/user-attachments/assets/4dd9dc42-0e2f-432e-805c-82dfa65a5f46" />

+Below are the values we need to control

 ```
 {